 The Nepal Red Cross has extensive experience in responding to natural disasters and plays a lead role in the government’s contingency plans for such events.
 Emergency responders from the Red Cross trained in first aid and search and rescue have been mobilized to affected areas and are assisting people impacted by the earthquake.
 The Red Cross has limited stocks of emergency relief items available in the country and ready to be distributed.
 Additional relief materials will be brought in from within the region.

 “The Red Cross is the world’s largest disaster aid organization, with support from volunteers and citizens around the world,” adds Elsharkawi.
 “In times of need, such as this earthquake, we are able to mobilize our global resources and channel help into the affected area.”

 Canadians are encouraged to support people impacted by this disaster by making a donation to the Canadian Red Cross Nepal Region Earthquake Fund at www.redcross.ca, by calling 1-800-418-1111 or by contacting their local Canadian Red Cross office.

-The Canadian Red Cross is a member of the International Red Cross and Red Crescent Movement, which includes the International Federation of Red Cross and Red Crescent Societies, the International Committee of the Red Cross and over 185 National Red Cross and Red Crescent Societies.
-Our mission is to improve the lives of vulnerable people by mobilizing the power of humanity in Canada and around the world.
+Here in Canada and overseas, the Red Cross stands ready to help people before, during and after a disaster.
+As a member of the International Red Cross and Red Crescent Movement, which is made up of the International Federation of Red Cross and Red Crescent Societies, the International Committee of the Red Cross and 189 national Red Cross and Red Crescent societies, the Canadian Red Cross is dedicated to improving the lives of vulnerable people by mobilizing the power of humanity in Canada and throughout the world.